alinex/node-book/doc/develop/npm.md

 ## Yarn

-[Yarn](https://yarnpkg.com) is a new JavaScript package manager built by Facebook, Google, Exponent and Tilde.
-As can be read in the official announcement, its purpose is to solve a handful of problems that these teams faced with npm, namely:
+[Yarn](https://yarnpkg.com) is an alternative JavaScript package manager built by Facebook, Google, Exponent and Tilde.

-- installing packages wasn’t fast/consistent enough, and
-- there were security concerns, as npm allows packages to run code on installation.

 Yarn is only a new CLI client that fetches modules from the npm registry.

 __yarn.lock__